 B-003-013-005: Why is FM voice best for local VHF/UHF radio communications?

-Discussion: FM voice is best for local VHF/UHF radio communications because it provides clear and consistent audio quality, even in noisy environments.
-Frequency modulation (FM) is less susceptible to amplitude noise and interference, which makes it ideal for short-range communications where maintaining high audio fidelity is important.
-FM also has a capture effect, meaning that the strongest signal tends to dominate over weaker ones, reducing interference from other stations operating on the same frequency.
+FM voice is best for local VHF/UHF radio communications because it provides good signal plus noise to noise ratio at low RF signal levels, ensuring clear and consistent audio quality.
+FM is less susceptible to amplitude noise and interference, which makes it ideal for short-range communication where maintaining audio fidelity is important.
+This is particularly useful in urban or noisy environments, where minimizing interference is crucial for reliable communication.

-- FM’s capture effect reduces interference from weaker signals.
+• FM’s capture effect minimizes interference from weaker signals on the same frequency.

 6 / 11